Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Influenza (“the flu”) is an infection that affects your respiratory tract (the mouth, nose, and lungs, and the passages between them).
+The flu (influenza) is an infection that affects your respiratory tract.
+This tract is made up of your mouth, nose, and lungs, and the passages between them.
 Unlike a cold, the flu can make you very ill.
 And it can lead to pneumonia, a serious lung infection.
-For some people, especially older adults, young children, and people with certain chronic conditions, the flu can have serious complications and even be fatal.
-This sheet tells you more about the flu and what you can do to avoid infection.
+The flu can have serious complications and even cause death.

 Anyone can get the flu.
-But you’re more likely to become infected if you:
+But you are more likely to become infected if you:

-The flu is caused by viruses.
-The viruses spread through the air in droplets when someone who has the flu coughs, sneezes, laughs, or talks.
+The flu is caused by a virus.
+The virus spreads through the air in droplets when someone who has the flu coughs, sneezes, laughs, or talks.
 You can become infected when you inhale these viruses directly.
 You can also become infected when you touch a surface on which the droplets have landed and then transfer the germs to your eyes, nose, or mouth.
-Touching used tissues, or sharing utensils, drinking glasses, or a toothbrush with an infected person can expose you to flu viruses, too.
+Touching used tissues, or sharing utensils, drinking glasses, or a toothbrush from an infected person can expose you to flu viruses, too.